vilasha/ollama-sandbox/README.md

 command, edit the message if needed, and hit Enter
 6. Run ai-commit again to regenerate (subsequent runs are faster because the model stays warm)

+## events-post-creator
+A Jupyter notebook that generates posts for Twitter, Instagram and Facebook (all in Markdown) from content of a given URL.
+Accounts for a language

+**Usage**
+1. Install ollama python package (either with pip or with PyCharm packages window or directly from the notebook)
+2. Run all the cells, the output will appear at the bottom.
+Depending on your machine and the website might take from 1 to 4 minutes to execute the code